 1.)
 Get hydrated, stay hydrated

-The past few weeks have left people a little out of their normal routine, and for a lot of people that means they haven’t been doing the #1 health tip: drinking enough water.
+The past few weeks have left people a little out of their normal routine, and for a lot of people, that means they haven’t been doing the #1 health tip: drinking enough water.
 While I try to drink about a gallon of water a day, being cooped up and out of my normal routine has thrown me out of balance.
 This could be even worse for professionals that have to wear a mask all day — nothing is quite as deterring from drinking water as having something covering your mouth at all times.
 Getting back into your routine and making sure you are drinking enough water is tough, but you can use our quick challenge to help get your body used to drinking an appropriate amount of water.

 2.)
 Ease into things

 There is nothing quite as frustrating as getting back in the gym after taking a break, no matter how long or for what reason.
 While our muscles can recognize how to do the movements, that doesn’t mean our strength is where it was when we left off.
 It’s important to take things easy and not get frustrated when you can’t hit your typical max weights.
-Making sure to warm up and take increase weight gradually can keep us from overworking our muscles and prevent a potential injury.
+Making sure to warm up and take increased weight gradually can keep us from overworking our muscles and prevent a potential injury.

 3.)
 Stretch, stretch, and….stretch